melezhik/cpan-package/README.md

 ## list

-should be space separated list of packages to install.
-For example
+Should be space separated list of packages to install.
+For example:

     list CGI DBI Moose

+## install-base

+Specify the install base to install modules.
+See also `-l` parameter for cpanm client.

+Optional parameter.

 # AUTHOR